armory/docs/content/en/docs/armory-agent/agent-mtls.md

           grpc:
             auth:
               x509:
-                enabled: true #Note: enabled must be true for filters to be applied
+                enabled: true # must be true for filters to be applied
                 filters:
                   - UID=([a-z]){3}:[1-9]{3}:ksvc
 {{< /prism >}}

+See the {{< linkWithTitle "agent-plugin-options.md" >}} page for configuration options.